Fastdruid/ReCDTV/README.md

 20) U39 Pin 1 is labeled as EPO.{CSX1} but U36 Pin 1 has it as EOP.{CSX1}
 21) RP25 pin 3 is not connected to U77 pin 16 (this is signal *BUDS which is labled NC so this is not important)
 22) RP25 pin 4 is not connected to U77 pin 18 (this is signal *BLDS which is labled NC so this is not important)
+23) R143 is not shown in the schematic but is connected between VPP and GND

 ## Differences from Original